-- 11 Developer shall perform the Utility Adjustment Work in accordance with the requirements of the - 12 applicable Utility Company and the ADOT Guide for Accommodating Utilities on Highway Right- - 13 of-Way.
-All materials for Utility Adjustment Work must comply with Buy America.
-Developer - 14 shall perform all Utility Adjustment Work and shall protect and work around existing Utilities so - as to avoid damage to all Utilities.
-Until issuance of the Maintenance NTP, Developer shall be - the Arizona 811 field locator and shall perform all requirements as prescribed in A.R.S. §§ 40- - 17 360.21 through 40-360.29 for all underground facilities that Developer installs for the Project. - 18 Developer shall perform all adjustments to city- or county-owned water, sanitary sewer, and - 19 storm drain facilities, and shall obtain approval of the Adjustments from the appropriate - 20 Governmental Entities.
-Unless otherwise agreed to in writing between Developer and the Utility - 21 Company, all other Utilities in conflict with the Project must be constructed by the appropriate - 22 Utility Company. - 23 Developer shall perform well relocation and abandonment Work in accordance with the - requirements of the Arizona Department of Water Resources and Section 5.8 of the Agreement.
+- 1 prescribed in A.R.S. §§ 40-360.21 through 40-360.29 for all underground facilities that - 2 Developer installs for the Project. - 3 Developer shall perform all adjustments to city- or county-owned water, sanitary sewer, and - 4 storm drain facilities, and shall obtain approval of the Adjustments from the appropriate - 5 Governmental Entities.
+Unless otherwise agreed to in writing between Developer and the Utility - 6 Company, all other Utilities in conflict with the Project must be constructed by the appropriate - 7 Utility Company. - 8 Developer shall perform well relocation and abandonment Work in accordance with the - 9 requirements of the Arizona Department of Water Resources and Section 5.8 of the Agreement.

-25 430.3.1.1 Inspection
+10 430.3.1.1 Inspection

-- 26 Developer acknowledges and agrees that each Utility Company, through its representative, has - 27 the right to inspect the Construction Work performed on its Utilities by Developer to ensure the - 28 location, alignment, and grade are in accordance with the approved Utility plans and the Utility - 29 Company's requirements.
-Developer shall provide access to the Site to allow for the Utility - 30 Company's inspection.
-Developer shall leave the installation exposed for inspection by the - 31 Utility Company or expose the Utility or Utilities for inspection by the Utility Company if the - 32 installation is covered prior to the Utility Company's inspection and approval.
-Developer shall

-- 1 contact the respective Utility Company at least 5 Business Days in advance to request an - 2 inspection of installed facilities.
+- 11 Developer acknowledges and agrees that each Utility Company, through its representative, has - the right to inspect the Construction Work performed on its Utilities by Developer to ensure the - 13 location, alignment, and grade are in accordance with the approved Utility plans and the Utility - 14 Company's requirements.
+Developer shall provide access to the Site to allow for the Utility - 15 Company's inspection.
+Developer shall leave the installation exposed for inspection by the - 16 Utility Company or expose the Utility or Utilities for inspection by the Utility Company if the - 17 installation is covered prior to the Utility Company's inspection and approval.
+Developer shall - 18 contact the respective Utility Company at least 5 Business Days in advance to request an - 19 inspection of installed facilities.

-3 430.3.1.2 Approval
+20 430.3.1.2 Approval

-- 4 Developer shall obtain a written acceptance of the Utility Adjustment Work from the Utility - 5 Company directed to ADOT.
-If the Utility Owner is unwilling to provide a written acceptance, - 6 Developer shall submit a copy of the Request for Written Acceptance of the Utility Work to - 7 ADOT as a notification that the Utility Work has been completed but the Utility Company is - 8 unwilling to provide a written acceptance.
-Developer shall schedule a meeting with the Utility - 9 Company and ADOT to resolve the matter.
-Notwithstanding Developer's submittal of a Request - 10 for Written Acceptance of the Utility Work, if the Utility Company is not satisfied with the Work, - 11 Developer shall remain responsible for the reconstruction portions or all of the Utility Work.
+- 21 Developer shall obtain a written acceptance of the Utility Adjustment Work from the Utility - 22 Company directed to ADOT.
+If the Utility Owner is unwilling to provide a written acceptance, - 23 Developer shall prepare a Utility Work Acceptance Request that describes the Utility Adjustment - Work and the request to the Utility Company to accept the Utility Adjustment Work.
+Developer - 25 shall submit a copy of the Request for Written Acceptance of the Utility Work Acceptance - 26 Request to ADOT as a notification that the Utility Work has been completed, but the Utility - 27 Company is unwilling to provide a written acceptance.
+Developer shall schedule a meeting with - the Utility Company and ADOT to resolve the matter.
+Notwithstanding Developer's submittal of a - 29 Request for Written Utility Work Acceptance of the Utility Work Request, if the Utility Company is - 30 not satisfied with the Work, Developer shall remain responsible for the reconstruction portions or - 31 all of the Utility Work.

-12 430.3.1.3 Access Responsibilities during Construction
+32 430.3.1.3 Access Responsibilities during Construction

-- 13 Developer shall take all appropriate measures to make certain that all Utilities remain fully - 14 operational during all phases of Construction Work, including coordinating with Utility - 15 Companies to develop a plan so Utility Companies may access their facilities for maintenance - and repair during Construction Period.
-Developer shall construct any replacement access roads - 17 prior to disruption of the existing access roads.
+- 33 Developer shall take all appropriate measures to make certain that all Utilities remain fully - 34 operational during all phases of Construction Work, including coordinating with Utility - 35 Companies to develop a plan so Utility Companies may access their facilities for maintenance - 36 and repair during Construction Period.
+Developer shall construct any replacement access roads - 37 prior to disruption of the existing access roads.

-18 430.3.1.4 Utility Record Drawings
+38 430.3.1.4 Utility Record Drawings